komuw/sewer/README.md

 9. [ClouDNS](https://www.cloudns.net)
 10. [AWS rout353](https://aws.amazon.com/route53/)
 11. [Bring your own dns provider](#bring-your-own-dns-provider)

+Currently no HTTP providers are included out of the box, but you can define your own.
 ...

 Sewer can be used very easliy programmatically as a library from code.
 Sewer also comes with a command-line(cli) interface(app) that you can use from your favourite terminal

 For a changelog(release notes), see: https://github.com/komuw/sewer/releases